b00f/b00f.github.io/_posts/2022-11-10-consensus_problem.md

 <img alt="Consistency and availability" src="../assets/images/cap_theorem.png" width="280">

 Are the FLP impossibility and CAP theorem related?
 There is an interesting topic in [Quora](https://www.quora.com/Distributed-Systems/Distributed-Systems-Are-the-FLP-impossibility-result-and-Brewers-CAP-theorem-basically-equivalent) about this question.
 It is worth reading it.
 But in general they are not the same thing.
+The FLP impossibility theorem deals with the problem of achieving consensus in a distributed system, while the CAP theorem deals with the problem of achieving consistency in a distributed database.

 Now let's look at the possible combination of CAP theorems.